Nick Joaquin: Early life and family

 Nicomedes “Nick” Joaquin y Marquez, fondly called “Onching” by close family and friends was born on May 4, 1917, in Paco, Manila.
 There are varying accounts on the date of his birth, some cite it as September 15, 1917.
 This could stem from how Joaquin himself refrained from revealing his date of birth because he disliked the fuss of people coming over and celebrating his birthday.

 Joaquin was the fifth out of the ten children of Don Leocadio Joaquin and Salomé Marquez.
 Don Leocadio fought in the Philippine Revolution by the side of his friend General Emilio Aguinaldo, and reached the position of Colonel.
 He retired after he was wounded in action and moved on to a prolific career as a lawyer in Manila and the southern province of Laguna.
-Salomé Marquez was a well-educated woman who taught in a Manila public school.
+Salomé Marquez was a well-educated woman who taught at a Manila public school.
 She was trained by Americans in English to teach at the public schools when the United States colonized the Philippines.

 The Joaquin family lived in a two-story residential and commercial building, greatly uncommon at that time, on Herran Street (now Pedro Gil Street) in Paco, Manila.
 Joaquin was said to have had an extremely happy childhood.
-The Joaquin children were tutored in Spanish & piano, and the children were encouraged to have an interest in the arts.
+The Joaquin children were tutored in Spanish & piano, and were encouraged to have an interest in the arts.
 The Joaquin household communicated in Spanish and heard mass regularly.
-Joaquin is a notably devout Christian and continued being so his whole life.
+Joaquin was a notably devout Christian and continued being so his whole life.

 The Joaquins had lived a handsome life until Don Leocadio lost the family fortune in a failed investment on an oil exploration project in the late 1920s.
 The family moved out of their Herran home and into a rented house in Pasay.
 Don Leocadio passed not long after.
 The young Joaquin was only twelve years old and this signalled a big change in their family.

 Education

 Nick Joaquin attended Paco Elementary School and went to Mapa High School for secondary education.
-However, in his third year informed his mother that he wanted to drop out because he felt that the classroom was too confined for him and that he learned more outside of it.
+However, in his third year he informed his mother that he wanted to drop out because he felt that the classroom was too confined for him and that he learned more outside of it.[3]
 His mother Salomé, a former teacher, was devastated by the news, but still allowed him to do so.

-After leaving school, Joaquin worked as an apprentice in a bakery in Pasay and later on in the publishing company TVT (Tribune-Vanguardia-Taliba.)
+After leaving school, Joaquin worked as an apprentice in a bakery in Pasay and later on in the publishing company TVT (Tribune-Vanguardia-Taliba.)[4]
 This allowed him a small taste of an industry he would spend most of his life in.